syeehyn/hinreddit/writeups/report_ck3.md

 ### Result Analysis

 As seen above, we have obtained fairly low precisions and recalls with our current user-post embeddings and models.
 The results can be understand together with our Exploratory Data Analysis.
-The data has shown that only 7% of users have ever engaged in hateful posts, and among them only __ of users have themselves write posts/comments that are labeled as hateful.
+The data has shown that only 7% of users have ever engaged in hateful posts, and among them almost half of users have themselves write posts/comments that are labeled as hateful.
 Moreover, for users who have engaged in hateful posts, only around 28% of their posted speeches are labeled as hateful.
 These numbers suggest users have a small chance of creating their own hateful posts/comments although they have engaged in any of the hateful posts.
 Furthermore, even if they have created any, it is not a consistent behavior.
 This then demonstrates that our initial hypothesis might not be accurate as mere relationships of users' reply behavior and authorship cannot provide much useful information in identifying hateful posts, which is then confirmed by our model results.

 Due to the fact that our graph representation only embeds authorship and reply behavior, and as Node2vec and Deep Graph Infomax both are greedy in the training process, the models cannot clearly distinguish between hateful and benign posts, which is shown by the AUC values that are only slightly higher than, or even lower than, 0.5 and our baseline models that make use of post-related features.